Highlights:

 Southwest of Moab, 3 miles of the south bank of the Colorado River is followed by

-Kane Springs Road, as far as the mouth of Kane Springs Canyon, a major tributary whereupon the road becomes unpaved and heads southwards, upstream along this canyon, deep into the backcountry, to more arches, rock formations, petroglyphs and viewpoints.
+Moonflower Canyon, to the mouth of Kane Springs Canyon, a much bigger tributary, whereupon the road becomes unpaved and heads southwards, upstream along this canyon, deep into the backcountry, to more arches, rock formations, petroglyphs and viewpoints.
 Between here and US 191 is a big expanse of much jumbled rock, fins and canyons known as

 Behind the Rocks, also a wilderness study area, in which are yet more arches, though much is somewhat inaccessible; the only other main cross-country route, a 4WD track, is along